-The meetings are scheduled bi-monthly or as required and may be cancelled or re-scheduled at the call of the Chair.
+The meetings are scheduled three to four times per year and may be cancelled or rescheduled at the call of the Chair.
 Meetings are not typically scheduled in August and December.

 When a Committee makes a recommendation for Council Action, it shall go forward to Council for consideration as a specific item within the Minutes prepared by the Secretary.